-All W\\H Series wall-mounted heat pump models are supplied with a remote reset for the high and low pressure switch.
-If tripped, this pressure switch may be reset by turning the thermostat off then back on again.
+All W\\HF wall-mounted heat pump series models are supplied with a remote reset for the high and low pressure switches.
+If tripped, the pressure switch may be reset by turning the thermostat off then back on again.
 High pressure switch settings: Opens 615 +/- 15 PSI, Closes 490 +/- 15 PSI.